Forex CFD trading

 Competitive pricing

-FOREX.com key figures
+FOREX.com global key figures

 ¹ Based on demo and active live trading accounts globally since 2023.

-² Elapsed time between market order receipt and execution globally between 1 and 28 February 2025.
+² Elapsed time between market order receipt and execution globally between 1 and 30 April 2025.

 ¹ Based on demo and active live trading accounts globally since 2023.

-² Elapsed time between market order receipt and execution globally between 1 and 28 February 2025.
+² Elapsed time between market order receipt and execution globally between 1 and 30 April 2025.

 Major forex moves and news